zachlasiuk/arm-software-developers-ads/content/learning-paths/embedded/avh_rpi/bluetooth.md

 Bluetooth works fine on the virtual Raspberry Pi and it can be used for testing software which relies on a working bluetooth hardware and software.

-Arm Virtual Hardware also incldues a generic Android device which can be used to connect to the bluetooth of the Raspberry Pi.
+Arm Virtual Hardware also includes a generic Android device which can be used to connect to the bluetooth of the Raspberry Pi.